Alexander brothers (sex offenders): Arrest

-On the morning of December 11, 2024, Oren, Alon and Tal Alexander were arrested by FBI agents in Miami Beach, Florida on charges of sex trafficking and drugging and raping dozens of women.
+On the morning of December 11, 2024, the three Alexander brothers were arrested by FBI agents in Miami Beach, Florida on charges of sex trafficking and drugging and raping dozens of women.
 Oren and Alon were charged together, while Tal was charged separately.
 In addition to being charged by the Southern District of Florida and the Miami-Dade State Attorney's Office, all three brothers were given a three-count indictment by the Southern District of New York.
 Their case in New York was assigned to U.S. District Judge Valerie E. Caproni.
 Their case in Florida was assigned to United States Magistrate Judge Lisette M. Reid of the Southern District of Florida.
 In the New York federal charges, the three brothers were each charged with one count of engaging in a sex trafficking conspiracy, which carries a maximum sentence of life in prison, and at least one count of sex trafficking by force, fraud, or coercion, which carries a maximum sentence of life in prison and a mandatory minimum sentence of 15 years in prison.
-Also in New York, Tal Alexander was charged with a second federal count of sex trafficking by force, fraud, or coercion.
+Also in New York, Tal was charged with a second federal count of sex trafficking by force, fraud, or coercion.

+The charges were expanded before trial.
+On January 8, 2026, a grand jury returned a superseding indictment adding counts against Alon and Oren over an alleged incident aboard a Bahamian-flagged cruise ship in 2012, in which they were accused of engaging in a sexual act with a woman "while she was physically incapable of declining participation".
+The same indictment alleged that in 2009 Oren had recorded himself and another person engaging in sexual activity with an incapacitated 17-year-old girl in Manhattan.
+All three pleaded not guilty, and faced between 15 years and life in prison if convicted on all federal counts.

 Oren and Alon, whose booking photos were made public shortly after they were booked into Miami-Dade's Turner Guilford Knight Correctional Center, also awaited trial in Miami Beach on separate state sexual battery charges.
 Oren was charged on three accounts of sexual battery, while Alon was charged on one.
 Tal, whose case is primarily based in New York, did not appear in Miami-Dade County's inmate search following his arrest.